GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: Parameter estimation for EoS of dark matter

 \section{Parameter estimation for EoS of dark matter}

-Finally, we would like to demonstrate that one can use the GW data and the associated parameter estimation (PE) results to obtain the posteriors of the EoS parameter.
-For simplicity, we will consider the first two scenarios of hybrid stars made of the nuclear matter with SLy4 EoS and bosonic SIDM with EoS given by \eq{DEoS}.
-The details of the Mass-Radius and TLN-Mass relations are already obtained in section \ref{section 4}.
-We then try to map the PE posteriors of GW190425 to the posteriors of the EoS parameter ${\cal B}\sim {0.08 \over \sqrt{\lambda}}({m\over \textrm{GeV}})^2$ and the core radius $r_W$.
+We finally would like to demonstrate that one can use the GW data and the associated parameter estimation (PE) results to obtain the posteriors of the EoS parameter $\cal B$ and the model parameter $r_W$ of the hybrid stars.
+For simplicity, we will consider the first two scenarios of hybrid stars made of nuclear matters with three kinds of EoS and the bosonic SIDM with EoS given by \eq{DEoS}. {Based on the results, we can further determine the range of the model parameters $m$ and $\lambda$ of $\phi^4$ SIDM.
+This shows that the GW data analysis can be used to constrain the model of dark matter, mark as a triumph of GW astroparticle physics.}

-The key procedure of the PE goes as follows: (1) obtaining the sample bank of the posteriors for $M_{1,2}$ and $\Lambda_{1,2}$ from \citep{Abbott:2020uma}; (2) obtaining the bank of $M_{1,2}$ and $\Lambda_{1,2}$ from solving TOV and then evaluating TLNs by finely tuning $\cal B$ and $r_W$; (3) matching the bank of (1) to the bank of (2) to obtain the density plots of $\cal B$ and $r_W$ and thus their posteriors.
-The flow chart for the above procedure of mapping the posteriors of GW190425 to the posteriors of hybrid star properties is shown in Fig. \ref{eos-fit}.